 GEMS Cambridge International School, Abu Dhabi, is a co-educational school located in East Baniyas, with a student population of approximately 3,500 students.

-Established in 2013, GEMS Cambridge International School, Abu Dhabi is a relatively new school and will have its first cohort of Year 13 students in the 2019-20 academic year.
-The school has grown very rapidly in the past three years, with teaching staff having grown by one-third during this period, and reflective of student growth.
-Based on the successful format of the long-established Cambridge International School Dubai, providing a UK curriculum education at a mid-range price point, both schools are currently rated Good by the respective Regulators.
+Established in 2013, GEMS Cambridge International School, Abu Dhabi is an established school that graduated its first cohort of Year 13 students in the 2019-20 academic year.
+The school has grown very rapidly in the past five years, with teaching staff having grown by one-third during this period, and reflective of student growth.
+The Abu Dhabi school follows the the same successful format of the long-established Cambridge International School Dubai, (rated Good by the KHDA), and the newer (2019 established) GEMS Cambridge International School Sharjah (rated Very Good in the 2022 SPEA inspections), providing a UK curriculum education at a mid-range price point.

 CIS Abu Dhabi states in the Principal's address that its vision "is to provide an outstanding world class education for all of the students in our care.
 We know what matters and what makes a difference to learning and staff at all levels promote a culture of inclusion, ambition, challenge, support and achievement for all that is totally student centred.
 Children are our priority and our expectations and support allow every child to excel".